amankrsingh1812/OS-LAB/OS Lab 3/OS Lab 3 Report.md

 ---
 ## **Part B**:

-Refer the patch files in `Patch/PartB/`
+Refer the patch files in `Patch/PartB/`.
+The main code for this part is in files `paging.h` and `paging.c`

 #### Task 1: kernel processes: